LanaEK-Kim/CelineKorea/README.md

 # Celine Korea Sales Forecast

 by Eunkyung Kim

-+82) 10 2575 8279 | LanaKim88@gmail.com | www.linkedin.com/in/lana-eunkyung-kim
+<sup>+82) 10 2575 8279 | LanaKim88@gmail.com | www.linkedin.com/in/lana-eunkyung-kim</sup>

 ## Overview

-Recent sales data for Celine Korea indicate a plateau, with revenue stabilizing from ₩307B in 2023 to 303 Billion  in 2024.
+>Recent sales data for Celine Korea indicate a plateau, with revenue stabilizing from 307 bil KRW in 2023 to 303 bil KRW  in 2024.
 This trend suggests that the current business strategy may be approaching market saturation.
 Utilizing a Long Short-Term Memory (LSTM) deep learning model—renowned for its ability to capture complex sequential patterns in time series data—the forecast projects modest growth of 3–5% CAGR over the next four years.
 However, this outlook is tempered by macroeconomic headwinds, including market polarization and currency volatility, which present notable downside risks.

 ![image](https://github.com/user-attachments/assets/5ecb848b-9a64-4111-9710-9d9f63c77fae)

-**► About the Forecasting Model: Long Short-Term Memory (LSTM)**
+**_► About the Forecasting Model: Long Short-Term Memory (LSTM)_**

-The LSTM model, an advanced form of Recurrent Neural Network, is specifically designed to recognize long-term dependencies in sequential data.
+_The LSTM model, an advanced form of Recurrent Neural Network, is specifically designed to recognize long-term dependencies in sequential data.
 This makes it highly suitable for forecasting sales trends in dynamic markets such as luxury retail.
-The model was trained on historical sales and operating profit data, supplemented by external market and consumer insights.
+The model was trained on historical sales and operating profit data, supplemented by external market and consumer insights._

-* *Model Limitations:
+_Limitations:
 While the LSTM provides a robust framework for sales prediction, its accuracy could be significantly enhanced with the integration of additional internal variables—such as marketing spend, event calendars, frontline staffing, and inventory levels.
-Access to these datasets would allow for a more granular and actionable forecast.*
+Access to these datasets would allow for a more granular and actionable forecast._

 ### Macroeconomic Context
-**● Economic Slowdown**: South Korea’s GDP growth is projected at 1.8% for 2025, with consumer spending constrained by persistent high interest rates and inflation (2.3% YoY).
+* Economic Slowdown: South Korea’s GDP growth is projected at 1.8% for 2025, with consumer spending constrained by persistent high interest rates and inflation (2.3% YoY).

-**● Currency Pressure**: The Korean won’s depreciation (-8% vs USD in 2024) is increasing import costs, thereby compressing margins for imported luxury goods.
+* Currency Pressure: The Korean won’s depreciation (-8% vs USD in 2024) is increasing import costs, thereby compressing margins for imported luxury goods.

 ### Korean Luxury Market Dynamics
-**● Market Polarization**: Luxury spending is increasingly concentrated among VIP clients, who now account for 45–51% of department store revenue.
+* Market Polarization: Luxury spending is increasingly concentrated among VIP clients, who now account for 45–51% of department store revenue.
 Mid-tier brands are experiencing double-digit declines as consumers gravitate toward ultra-luxury houses (Hermès, Chanel, Louis Vuitton) or pivot to premium K-fashion alternatives.
 Meanwhile, watches and jewelry are outperforming, buoyed by rising gold prices.

-**● Gen Z Consumer Insights**: Social media, particularly TikTok, is driving trend formation.
+* Gen Z Consumer Insights: Social media, particularly TikTok, is driving trend formation.
 The hashtag #CelineTriomphe has garnered over 12 million views, with sentiment split—45% positive, but 30% labeling the brand as "overpriced."
 The growing demand for "quiet luxury" and minimalist aesthetics presents a challenge for Celine’s traditionally logo-driven designs.

 ## Strategic Recommendations
 **1. Moderate Pricing Strategy**